ErichDylus/Open-Source-Law/PO/Grant_Agreement_DAO.md

 Amend.=[G/Z/Base]

-Law.Ti=Jurisdiction
+Law.Ti=Jurisdiction and Governing Law

-Law.sec=This {_Agreement} will be governed by and construed in accordance with the laws of {Law.State.the}, without regard to the principles of conflict of laws.
+Law.1.sec=This {_Agreement} will be governed by and construed in accordance with the laws of {Law.State.the}, without regard to the principles of conflict of laws.

-Law.=[G/Z/Base]
+Law.2.sec=Any dispute, claim or controversy arising out of or relating to this {_Agreement} or the breach, termination, enforcement, interpretation or validity thereof, including the determination of the scope or applicability of this {_Agreement} to arbitrate, shall be determined by arbitration in {Arbitration.Seat.Geo} before one arbitrator.
+The arbitration shall be administered by JAMS pursuant to its Comprehensive Arbitration Rules and Procedures {Arb.Rule.Option.sec}.

+Arb.Rule.Option.Alt1.sec={Arb.Rule.Option.JAMS-Expedited.sec}

+Arb.Rule.Option.JAMS-Expedited.sec=and in accordance with the Expedited Procedures in those Rules

+Arb.Rule.Option.Alt2.sec={Arb.Rule.Option.JAMS-Streamlined.sec}

+Arb.Rule.Option.JAMS-Streamlined.sec=or pursuant to JAMS' Streamlined Arbitration Rules and Procedures

+Arb.Rule.Option.SecName=Arb.Rule.Option

+Arb.Rule.Option.AltPrompt=Arbitration Options

+Arb.Rule.Option.=[G/Z/Alt/2]

+Law.=[G/Z/para/s2]

 Misc.Ti=Miscellaneous